MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports and that have a .csv file format.
 With the default configuration of the scanner, only files that meet the conditions for automatic classification are included in these reports.

     If the results are not as you expect, you might need to fine-tune the conditions that you specified in your Azure Information Protection policy.
 If that's the case, repeat steps 1 through 3 until you are ready to change the configuration to apply the classification and optionally, protection.

     For the current GA version of the scanner: Each time you repeat these steps, first run the following PowerShell command on the Windows Server computer:

-    For the current GA version of the scanner:

     	Set-AIPScannerConfiguration -Schedule OneTime

-    If you have the current preview version of the scanner, there's no need to run the Set-AIPScannerConfiguration command.
+    If you have the current preview version of the scanner, do not run the Set-AIPScannerConfiguration command.

 When you're ready to automatically label the files that the scanner discovers, continue to the next procedure.